Community Emergency Response Team (CERT)

 The topics of the course are Disaster Preparedness, Disaster Fire Suppression, Disaster Medical Operations (2 parts), Light Search and Rescue Operations, Disaster Psychology and Team Organization, and Course Review and Disaster Simulation.
 The course is taught jointly by members of the North Aurora Police Department and the North Aurora Fire Department.

-To date, 30 people have made the commitment to serve during crisis and have graduated from the program.
-We plan to hold two classes per year, one during Spring and one during Fall as long as there is interest.
+To date, dozens of people have made the commitment to serve during crisis and have graduated from the program.
 Applications to attend the basic training course can be picked up at the North Aurora Police Department Monday thru Friday from 7:00 a.m. to 10:00 p.m.
 Applications are also available at http://www.vil.north-aurora.il.us/forms.aspx.

 The second part of the program is our volunteer teams.
 The Village maintains a team of volunteers to assist paid staff during disasters, other emergencies, or planned events such as North Aurora Days and parades.
 Volunteers may assist with directing traffic, perimeter/access control, triage/first aid, light search and rescue, shelter set up and operation, and more.

 The Village CERT team holds monthly training and exercises to maintain their readiness.
 This team requires its members to complete a minimum of 20 hours of training per year.
-Beginning in 2015, the Village will begin forming neighborhood CERT teams, which will require a lesser commitment than the Village CERT team.
+We are also forming neighborhood CERT teams, which will require a lesser commitment than the Village CERT team.